-To help prevent verbal abuse and physical assault in the leagues and clubs within the Maryland State Youth Soccer Association (MSYSA, or Association); the Association has adopted a ZERO TOLERANCE POLICY for our ZERO ABUSE initiative.
-This Behavior Expectation Policy builds upon the Zero Tolerance Policy and applies to all coaches, players, managers, club team officials, parents, volunteers, spectators and other supporters and referees.
+To help prevent verbal abuse and physical assault in tournament matches, the Tournament Committee has adopted a Behavior Expectation Policy (BEP).
+This BEP applies to all coaches, players, managers, club team officials, parents, volunteers, spectators and other supporters and referees.

-Abusive and obscene language, violent conduct, fighting and other behavior (including, but not limited to sarcasm, taunting, etc.) deemed detrimental to the game between the above-mentioned groups will not be tolerated.
+Abusive and obscene language, violent conduct, fighting and other behavior (including, but not limited to sarcasm, taunting, etc.) deemed detrimental to the game between the abovementioned groups will not be tolerated.

-The ultimate responsibility for the actions of coaches, players, and spectators resides with the member clubs.

-MSYSA is and will always be, a place where all races, genders, ethnicities, sexual orientations, and other protected categories can come together and feel welcome to enjoy the game of soccer, compete, and grow together.
-Our organization maintains the highest standards and all our players, parents, and coaches are expected to demonstrate the utmost level of respect and sportsmanship.
+The ultimate responsibility for the actions of coaches, players, and spectators resides with the participating clubs.
+Our organization and events maintain the highest standards and all our players, parents, and coaches are expected to demonstrate the utmost level of respect and sportsmanship.

-The use of racial epithets and offensive language has no place in MSYSA.
+The use of racial epithets and offensive language has no place at our events.
 Use of racial epithets and other offensive language is especially harmful for members of underrepresented groups.
 Permitting such language is incongruous to the culture of respect, dignity, and belonging we strive to create for all athletes, staff, and volunteers who support our youth.